Large Language Models as Automatic Annotators and Annotation Adjudicators for Fine-Grained Opinion Analysis: Dataset

+The datasets used in our experiments are described in Table \ref{fig:subim2}.
+Because fine-tuning LLMs is not an objective of our annotation pipeline, we do not utilise training splits.
+Instead, we use the development split to provide In-context Learning (ICL) examples, which are included in the optimised prompt.
+The test splits remain unchanged, allowing us to evaluate performance across multiple LLMs in our experiments.
+The schema in Figure \ref{fig:subim1} illustrates the relationship between the two formulations we explore in this work.

-\paragraph{ACOS} This data model is based on named Aspect-Category-Opinion-Sentiment (ACOS) Quadruple Extraction, to extract aspect, aspect category, opinion and sentiment as quadruples in text and provide full support for aspect-based sentiment analysis with implicit aspects and opinions \footnote{Opinion in ACOS task refers to the span that expresses sentiment.}.
+\begin{itemize}[noitemsep, topsep=2pt, leftmargin=1.75em] \item \textbf{ASTE}: Aspect Sentiment Triple Extraction (ASTE) falls under the umbrella of ABSA tasks.
+Proposed by \cite{peng_2020}, it is a task for extracting opinion triplets, thus providing one-shot answer to: \textbf{What} target is being discussed, \textbf{How} is the sentiment (e.g. positive) and \textbf{Why} is this sentiment (e.g. ``\textit{excellent}''). \item \textbf{ACOS}: This specification Aspect-Category-Opinion-Sentiment(ACOS) Quadruple Extraction, to extract aspect, aspect category, opinion and sentiment as quadruples in text and provide full support for aspect-based sentiment analysis with implicit aspects and opinions \footnote{Opinion in ACOS task refers to the span that expresses sentiment.}.
 The primary focus of this formulation is the fine-grained analysis of the opinion target.
-This task is more challenging than ASTE because it not only adds a category on top of the existing opinion triplet, but also takes into account implicit cases (i.e. missing explicit aspect terms or opinion spans) \cite{acos_extract_classify}.
+This task is more challenging than ASTE because it not only adds a category on top of the existing opinion triplet, but also takes into account implicit cases (i.e. missing explicit aspect terms or opinion spans) \citep{acos_extract_classify}. \end{itemize}